D-Mfon/alx-system_engineering-devops/0x00-shell_basics/README.md

-9-firstdirdeletion deletes the directory my_first_directory that is in the /tmp directory.
+10-back changes the working directory to the previous one.